Galamrani/Java-Uni-Projects/word-guessing-game/README.md

 2. **GuessingGame.java**: Contains the `GuessingGame` class, which orchestrates the game by creating instances of `PickWord`, `GameInfo`, `GameLogic`, and `GraphicInterface` classes.

-3. **GraphicInterface.java**: Implements the game's graphical interface, including methods for displaying game results, handling player input, and showing game screens.
+3. **GraphicInterface.java**: Contains the `GraphicInterface` class, and implements the game's graphical interface, including methods for displaying game results, handling player input, and showing game screens.

-4. **GameLogic.java**: Defines the game's logic, including methods for running the game, processing player guesses, and determining if the player has won.
+4. **GameLogic.java**: Contains the `GameLogic` class, defines the game's logic, including methods for running the game, processing player guesses, and determining if the player has won.

+5. **GameInfo.java**: Contains the `GameInfo` class, which stores information about the game, such as the number of guesses made.